-Summit Healthcare REIT, Inc. ("Summit") is a real estate investment trust that owns 100% of six properties, 95.3% of four properties, 95% of one property, a 10% equity interest in an unconsolidated equity-method investment that holds 17 properties, a 20% equity interest in two unconsolidated equity-method investments that each hold two properties, a 10% equity interest in an unconsolidated equity-method investment that holds nine properties and a 10% equity interest in an unconsolidated equity-method investment that holds six properties.
+Summit Healthcare REIT, Inc. ("Summit") is a real estate investment trust that owns 100% of six properties, 95.3% of four properties, 95% of one property, a 10% equity interest in an unconsolidated equity-method investment that holds 17 properties, a 35% equity interest in an unconsolidated equity-method investments that holds two properties, a 20% equity interest in an unconsolidated equity-method investments that holds two properties, a 10% equity interest in an unconsolidated equity-method investment that holds six properties.
 Summit is a Maryland corporation, formed in 2004 under the General Corporation Law of Maryland for the purpose of investing in and owning real estate.
 As used in these notes, the "Company", "we", "us" and "our" refer to Summit and its consolidated subsidiaries, except where the context otherwise requires.